ECE-196/docs/content/tutorials/Henry_Defibaugh_Tutorial.md

 - **Headers**: `##` for creating section titles.
 - **Bullet Points**: `-` for unordered lists.
 - **Images**: `![alt text](URL)` for embedding images.

-Feel free to modify and expand upon this tutorial as you learn more about Markdown!